House MAGA squad seeks to expand by boosting challengers to fellow Republicans

 Kent blames her death on the “Republican foreign policy establishment,” which he said didn’t follow Trump’s plans to fully withdraw U.S. troops from the country.

-When Herrera Beutler voted to impeach Trump, Kent said, he felt stirred to protect him.
+When Herrera Beutler voted to impeach Trump, Kent said, he felt stirred to protect Trump.
 He visited Mar-a-Lago in May; Trump told him he needed to see whether Kent could raise money and gain traction.
 By midsummer, he had Trump’s endorsement.
 As of the end of September, he had raised more than $1 million.

 “I think for the first two years our job is to be the resistance.
 We’re going to be fighting the Republican Party a lot,” he said.
 “I think for your average Republican voter, what comes out of Marjorie Taylor Greene’s mouth is what they want to hear.
 That’s what Trump did; he brought the average American into the room.”